BailFacile/laravel-challenge/README.md

 - **Your submission should include unit tests, migrations and seeders with fake data (for users and documents) and existing data (document types provided above).**

-- **Please attach a read mefile with any relevant comments, instructions, explanations to your final submission.**
+- **Please attach a read me file with any relevant comments, instructions, explanations to your final submission.**